Pavelius/dune2/doc/units.md

 # Units

 All units is hardcoded.
-So there is only that predefined types os units in the game, that created by programmers.
+So there is only predefined units in the game.

 ## Movement type

-All movement in the game divided in several group
+All movement in the game divided in several group.

 ### Foot